Collegium Musicale with Estonian composer Erkki-Sven Tüür. Photo: Kristel Üksvärav

-The choir has co-operated with different orchestras and ensembles – Helsinki Baroque Orchestra, Tallinn Chamber Orchestra, Rascher Saxophone Quartet, Tallinn Baroque Orchestra, Jerusalem Symphony Orchestra, baroque orchestra Barrocade (Israel), Corelli Consort, Klaaspärlimäng Sinfonietta, string quartet Prezioso etc and conductors including Tõnu Kaljuste, Andres Mustonen, Kaspars Putninš (LT), Aapo Häkkinen (FIN), Simon Carrington (UK), Jos van Veldhoven (Holland), Darrel Ang (Singapur/FRA), Mihhail Gerts, Toomas Vavilov.
+The choir has co-operated with different orchestras and ensembles – Helsinki Baroque Orchestra, Tallinn Chamber Orchestra, Rascher Saxophone Quartet, Tallinn Baroque Orchestra, NFM Leopoldinum Chamber Orchestra (Poland), Jerusalem Symphony Orchestra, baroque orchestra Barrocade (Israel), Eesti Sinfonietta, Corelli Consort, Klaaspärlimäng Sinfonietta, string quartet Prezioso etc and conductors including Tõnu Kaljuste, Andres Mustonen, Kaspars Putninš (LT), Aapo Häkkinen (FIN), Simon Carrington (UK), Jos van Veldhoven (Holland), Gianluca Marciano (Italy), Darrel Ang (Singapur/FRA), Mihhail Gerts etc.

 Collegium Musicale has had concert tours in Italy (Rome, Arezzo, Gorizia etc), France, Russia, Finland, Germany, Poland, Czech, Malta and Japan.
 In Japan Estonian composers Erkki-Sven Tüür and Arvo Pärt participated in the choir’s concert in Tokyo.
 2017 the choir had concert tours in six countries: Israel (10 concerts), Holland, Poland, Germany, Russia, Finland (2 x).

-In October 2017 Collegium Musicale won EBU International competition “Let the Peoples Sing” – adults category and Grand Prix with Silver Rose Bowl.
+In October 2017 Collegium Musicale won EBU/Euroradio International competition “Let the Peoples Sing” – adults category and the whole competition Grand Prix with Silver Rose Bowl.

-Year 2018 started with the concerts in Al Bustan Festival (Leabanon) and brought the choir to Russia, Latvia and Poland.
+Year 2018 started with the concerts in Al Bustan International Festival (Beirut, Leabanon) and brought the choir also to Russia, Latvia and Poland – festival Wratislavia Cantans.

 Estonian Choral Association has announced Collegium Musicale three times as the Choir of the Year – 2011, 2014 and 2017.
 There is no ohter Estonian choir who had got that title so many times.
 The CD “Peegel peeglis” has got the prize “Choral CD of the Year 2012” in Estonia.

-In 2018 Collegium Musicale and conductor Endrik Üksvärav won the Music Award 2018 of Estonian Cultural Endowment.
-The Award was given for the brilliant promotion of Estonian choral music and for a dedicated and high-level presentation both in Estonia and abroad.
+In 2018 Collegium Musicale and conductor Endrik Üksvärav won the Music Award 2018 of Estonian Cultural Endowment – for the brilliant promotion of Estonian choral music and for a dedicated and high-level presentation both in Estonia and abroad.